-Animal Care Responsibilities: Depending on need and case load, interns will assist with the care of the NMLC rehabilitation patients including seals, sea turtles, and a variety of native turtle species.
-Animal Care duties will include animal restraint; cleaning; disinfecting tanks, equipment, and environmental enrichment devices; diet preparation; administering feeds (including tube feeding); record keeping; facility maintenance; and water quality testing.
-Interns will also assist animal care staff with medical procedures, admission exams, animal necropsies, and release events.
+Animal Care Responsibilities: Depending on need, case load, and time of year, interns may assist with the care of the NMLC rehabilitation patients including seals, sea turtles, and a variety of native turtle species.
+Animal Care duties may include animal restraint; cleaning; disinfecting tanks, equipment, and environmental enrichment devices; diet preparation; administering feeds (including tube feeding); record keeping; facility maintenance; and water quality testing.
+Interns may also assist animal care staff with medical procedures, admission exams, animal necropsies, and release events.

-Education Responsibilities: Interns will assist with environmental education programs, including on-site programs, off-site programs, fairs, and festivals.
+Education Responsibilities: Interns may assist with environmental education programs, including on-site programs, off-site programs, fairs, and festivals.
 Programs will focus on marine animals, rehabilitation practices, conservation, and STEM activities.
-Interns will learn how to effectively interpret and educate guests of NMLC on marine animals and conservation.
+Interns may learn how to effectively interpret and educate guests of NMLC on marine animals and conservation.
 Interns may be asked to work in the gift shop and assist with various office projects such as fundraising and data entry.
-Opportunities may be available to create displays for the Discovery Center and help create lesson plans and activities that are aligned with the Massachusetts State Frameworks and Ocean Literacy Principles.
+There may be opportunities to create different educational materials needed that are aligned with the Massachusetts State Frameworks and Ocean Literacy Principles.

 Other Responsibilities: Each intern is assigned to multiple projects in different areas of the organization, e.g. research, fundraising, rehabilitation, marketing, social media or education.
 A weekly chore will be delegated to each intern to assist with the upkeep of the facility and equipment.
 Each intern is required to attend regularly scheduled meetings throughout their time at NMLC.
-At the end of the internship, the intern will deliver a presentation about their experience and projects to staff, volunteers, and members of the public.
+At the end of the internship, the intern will deliver a presentation about their experience and projects to staff and volunteers.